Pediatric Patients Only

 A contact dermatitis rash characterized by bumps and blisters that itch

-Swelling in the area of contact sometimes occurs
+Swelling in the area of contact sometimes happens

 Blisters that eventually break open, ooze, and then crust over

 The symptoms of poison ivy may resemble other skin conditions.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-Specific treatment for poison ivy will be determined by your doctor based on:
+Specific treatment for poison ivy will be discussed with you by your healthcare provider based on:

 Your age, overall health, and medical history